 A painful or sore tongue can be common.
 A minor infection or injury, such as biting your tongue, is the most likely cause.
 Most tongue irritations are harmless and resolve on their own.
 In some cases, however, a tongue problem may indicate a serious medical condition, such as a vitamin deficiency, oral cancer, or acquired immunodeficiency syndrome (AIDS).

-For this reason, it is always a good idea to see a doctor or dentist if your painful sore tongue is an ongoing problem.
+For this reason, it is always a good idea to see a doctor or dentist if your painful, sore tongue is an ongoing problem.
 In this article, we will discuss six tongue conditions and their likely causes.

-6 Common Tongue Problems
+6 Common Tongue Diseases

 - Painful, sore tongue